 Section 4 – Conflict of Interest

-No Director shall engage in any transaction that could create a conflict of interest with AMR.
-Directors shall disclose to the Board any potential conflicts between their personal interests and AMR.
-No Director shall vote on any matter in which they have a material financial interest or conflict of interest.
+Members of the Board of Directors shall not engage in any transaction that could create a conflict of interest with AMR.
+Members of the Board of Directors shall disclose to the Board of Directors any potential conflicts between their personal interests and AMR.
+Members of the Board of Directors shall not vote on any matter in which they have a material financial interest or conflict of interest.

 Section 5 – Financial Oversight

-All Committee Chairs, Special Appointees and individual members of the Board shall prepare and submit annual budgets to the Treasurer for collective review and approval by the Board.
+All Committee Chairs, Special Appointees and individual members of the Board of Directors shall prepare and submit annual budgets to the Treasurer, if applicable, for collective review and approval by the Board of Directors.

-The Treasurer shall give a full and correct report on the financial status of AMR at any meeting of the Board of Directors.
+The Treasurer shall give a full and correct report on the financial status of AMR at each regularly scheduled meeting of the Board of Directors.

 The Treasurer shall cause to be published in the AMR’s official publication a full and correct report semi-annually on the financial status of AMR.

-The Treasurer shall submit AMR’s financial records to an independent certified public accountant, at AMR’s expense at the close of the fiscal year, for audit as directed by the BoD.
+The Treasurer shall submit AMR’s financial records to an independent certified public accountant, at AMR’s expense at the close of the fiscal year, for audit as directed by the Board of Directors.

 ARTICLE XII: MEETINGS

-Board meetings are open all AMR members in good standing.
-Board meeting times and locations will be announced on the official publication and/or website.
-The Board may, with a minimum 24 hour e-mail notice to the membership, convene such other meetings as they consider desirable, and any action taken there shall have the same effect as if taken at a regular meeting.
+Meetings of the Board of Directors are open to all AMR members in good standing.
+Board of Directors meeting times and locations will be announced on the official publication and/or website.
+The Board of Directors may, with a minimum 24-hour e-mail notice to the membership, convene such other meetings as they consider desirable, and any action taken there shall have the same effect as if taken at a regular meeting.